Dog Psychology, Behaviour & Training

 Many rescue dogs were originally puppies, who became confused, frustrated, anxious, fearful, confused and overexcited within their home before being given up to rescue centres worldwide.
 Many of these emotions could have been avoided with the correct knowledge before being given up to a rescue.

-We work with rescue centres up and down the UK and various centres
+We work with rescue centres

 Helping you to